flatsiedatsie/internet-radio/README.md

 It uses persistence to remember the previous state (e.g. selected radio station, volume, playing).

-You will need to have `ffmpeg` installed on your system, if it isn't already.
+You will need to have `omx-player` installed on your system, if it isn't already.
 Additionally, on Linux, you will need `alsa-utils` installed.

-The Bluetooth functonality only works is Bluealsa is installed.
+The Bluetooth functonality only works if Bluealsa is installed.